djsurt/io/coders/api.md

 # API's for Workflow

-We're creating embedable [input-output apps](../../community/tools/) for product lifecycle analysis and workflow automation using [BlueSky Feeds](../../feed/view/#feed=bsky).
+We're creating embedable [input-output apps](../../community/tools/) for product comparisons and workflow automation using [BlueSky Feeds](../../feed/view/#feed=bsky).

 We're using [Open WebUI](../../projects/src/) to intereact with data and visualizations from our [Google Data Commons UN Goal Timelines](../../data-commons/)